 87 Tower Bridge Rd, London SE1 4TW

 The original Manze’s pie and mash shop was founded here on Tower Bridge Road in 1903 and is still doing a roaring trade today.
-All pies are made from scratch on site, starting with the beef which is minced using only prime cuts.
+All pies are made from scratch on-site, starting with the beef which is minced using only prime cuts.
 As for the liquor, apparently, it includes a ‘special secret ingredient’ which they’re not about to divulge now.
-We love the Manze website, which bigs up the fact that Jim Davidson is a regular and boldly states that, ‘It is also said that David Beckham eats here when he is in England.’
+We love the Manze website, which bigs up the fact that Jim Davidson is a regular and also boldly states ‘It is also said that David Beckham eats here when he is in England.’
 Well, you can’t blame a joint for trying.

 30 Bruton Pl, Mayfair, London W1J 6NL

-There's been a pub on this spot since the 15th century and happily, the Guinea still looks fabulously unreconstructed.
-Pub manager Oisin Rogers tells us: "the pie recipe has been the same since 1985.
+There's been a pub on this spot since the 15th century and happily, The Guinea still looks fabulously unreconstructed.
+Pub landlord Oisin Rogers tells us: "the pie recipe has been the same since 1985.
 This recipe won the national steak and kidney pie competition three times.
 It's kept in the pub safe and we quality check the ingredients, process and recipe weekly.
 It's always been a bone of contention that it only has a lid, not a base, but it's always been like that at The Guinea, the suet lid is baked onto the pie filling and we've always served them with the ruff."

 6-8 Mill St, Mayfair, London W1S 2AZ